Abdriano95/MeTube/README.md

 - **Sprint Backlog**:
   - *User Story 1*: As a user, I want to be able to log out so that I'm logged out.
   - *User Story 2*: As an admin, I want to create, read, update, and delete user accounts so that I can manage users in the system.
-  - *User Story 3*: As an authenticated User I want to manage my videos so that I can upload and delete them.
+  - *User Story 3*: As an authenticated user I want to manage my videos so that I can upload and delete them.
   - *User Story 4*: As an unauthenticated and authenticated user I want to be able to access videos so that I can watch them.
   - *User Story 5*: As a user, I want metadata about the video to be stored in persistent storage when a video is uploaded and removed when the video is deleted, so that I can efficiently manage and retrieve video information.
   - *User Story 6*: As an unauthenticated or authenticated user, I want to view a list of video metadata, so that I can quickly determine which videos are of interest to me before deciding to watch or take further action.

 #### Review
 - **Completed**:
-  - *User Story 1*:
+  - *User Story 1*: Log out function implemented.
+  - *User Story 2*: Admin account and functionality created and able to use CRUD operations in account management.
+  - *User Story 3*: Video management and uploading functionality for users implemented.
+  - *User Story 4*: Viewing of video content implemented.
+  - *User Story 5*: Metadata implemented in the database and is deleted when video is deleted.
 - **Not Completed**:
-  - *User Story 2*:
+  - *User Story 6*: The client side still has CRUD functionality (list) left to implement.
 - **Issues**:
+  - Problems with working vertically.

 #### Retrospective
 - **What went well**:
+  - We basically managed to complete all user stories.
+  - We did a lot, in a very short time span.
 - **What could be improved**:
+  - We bit off more than we could chew.
+  - We should work on less user stories during our short sprints.
 - **Amendments to process**:
+  - Shorten the user stories during the next sprint.
+  - Put less user stories in the Sprint Backlog.

 ---